6 Things to Consider When Making an Offer on a Condo

+Before making an offer to purchase the condo, it is very important that you have been at least pre-qualified or better yet pre-approved by a mortgage lender.
 This is one of the best negotiating tools a buyer can have.
 It shows the seller that you are financially able to purchase the condo.
-After you have found the right condo, it is time to prepare the offer.
+After you have found the condo that's right for you, it's time to make an offer.

-Knowing all you can about a prospective condo, not only helps you decide if it's the condo for you but what offer to make as well.
-The Kelowna Condos Real Estate co can help you get your key questions answered and give you advice on how to evaluate your findings.
+Knowing all you can about a prospective condo, not only helps you decide if it's the condo for you but what kind of offer to write as well.